 A pipeline right of way (ROW) or easement is a strip of land over and around a pipeline.

-Pipeline rights of way and easements are permanent, limited interests in the land that enable the pipeline company to operate, test, inspect, repair, maintain, replace and protect one or more pipelines on the landowner's property.
-Generally, the pipeline company’s rights of way include the land above and approximately 25 feet on either side of the pipeline, though easement agreements vary.
+Pipeline ROWs and easements are permanent, limited interests in the land that enable the pipeline company to operate, test, inspect, repair, maintain, replace and protect one or more pipelines on the landowner's property.
+Generally, the pipeline company’s ROW include the land above and approximately 25 feet on either side of the pipeline, though easement agreements can vary.

 For the safe operation of the pipeline, restrictions typically prohibit building, planting or storing items in the ROW.
 In some cases, farmers or ranchers may retain surface rights above the pipeline for agricultural purposes.
-Unauthorized building or planting in the pipeline right of way is known as encroachment.
+Unauthorized building or planting in the pipeline ROW is known as encroachment.

-We work with landowners to help educate them and to avoid encroachment on our pipeline rights of way.
-Located on a Plains right of way?
+We work with landowners to help educate them and to avoid encroachment on our pipeline ROW.
+Located on a Plains ROW?
 Click the following links to view the following Plains Landowner Guides: